 120. ORGANIC CHEMISTRY (AGR.).
 Sophomore year, both semesters.
-Lectures and recitations, two hours; laboratory, tree hours.
+Lectures and recitations, two hours; laboratory, three hours.
 Three semester credits.
 Prerequisite: Chemistry II.
-Associate Professor Colver and Mr. Palmer.
+Associate Professor Colver and Mr. Jordan.

-This course is given for the students in the Division of Agriculture, and includes a careful study of the aliphatic series of hydrocarbons, alcohols, ethers, aldehydes, ketones, organic acids, esters, fats, waxes, carbohydrates, and pro-teins.
+This course is given for the students in the Division of Agriculture, and includes a careful study of the aliphatic series of hydrocarbons, alcohols, ethers, aldehydes, ketones, organic acids, esters, fats, waxes, carbohydrates, and proteins.
 Attention is directed to the characteristic properties and relationships of these various classes of compounds and typical members of each group are studied particularly from the standpoint of structure, laboratory preparation and chemical properties as shown by their reactions.
 Emphasis is placed upon the work bearing upon agricultural pursuits.
 Text: Norris, Organic Chemistry, in part, accompanied by lectures.

-Laboratory.-The laboratory work is arranged to parallel the study in the classroom, and includes the preparation of a limited number of organic compounds and a study of their properties and reactions.
-The experiments in-clude work with fats, carbohydrates, and proteins.
+Laboratory - The laboratory work is arranged to parallel the study in the classroom, and includes the preparation of a limited number of organic compounds and a study of their properties and reactions.
+The experiments include work with fats, carbohydrates, and proteins.
 The laboratory directions which are used have been prepared and are supplied by the department.
 Laboratory deposit, \$7.50.

 121. ORGANIC CHEMISTRY (HE).
 Sophomore year, both semesters.
 Lectures and recitations, three hours; laboratory, six hours.
 Five semester credits.
 Prerequisite: Chemistry II.
-Associate Professor Colver and Mr. Palmer.
+Associate Professor Colver and Mr. Jordan.
+This course is for students in the Division of Home Economics and is out-

 This course is for students in the Division of Home Economics and is outlined to give a firm foundation for advanced work in foods and nutrition.
 A systematic study is made of the more important classes of organic compounds, particularly the aliphatic hydrocarbons, alcohols, ethers, aldehydes, ketones, organic acids, fats, soaps, sugars, starch and proteins.
 In addition to a study of aliphatic compounds a brief consideration is also given to several series of aromatic compounds.
 Especial attention is given to those organic compounds which are used for clothing, fuel, light, antiseptics, disinfectants, anæsthetics, medicine, solvents, in the commercial manufacture of other important products, as well as to many other compounds which contribute to a fuller understanding of the systematic relations existing among all organic compounds.
 Text: Norris, Organic Chemistry, in part, accompanied by lectures.

-Laboratory.-In the laboratory the student prepares one or more representative examples of most of the classes of compounds taken up in the classroom.
+Laboratory.-In the laboratory the student by propares one or more representative examples of most of the classes of compounds taken up in the classroom.
 A study is made of their physical properties and their chemical properties as shown by typical reactions.
-The experiments include work with fats, carbohydrates and proteins.
+The experiments include work with fats, carbohydrates, and proteins.
 The laboratory directions which are used have been prepared and are supplied by the department.
 Laboratory deposit, \$10.

 202. INORGANIC PREPARATIONS.
 Junior year and elective, both semesters.
 One semester credit for each three hours of laboratory work.
 Prerequisite: Chemistry II or Chemistry HE-II.
+Assistant Professor Moran.